 I know from that one sentence that you aren’t really a serious blogger.
 And if you’re not serious about your blog, why should I make it a priority to read it?

 There are instances of course when there has been an illness which would explain your absence.

 If you only casually blog and never plan to try and make money from it, then you set your own rules.
-If you want to eventually make money, you have to consistently post.
-Sponsors look at that kind of thing.
+You may want to eventually make money, so it’s important that you you consistently post.

 If you find you’re not comfortable with the whole world reading, you can easily make it a private blog and invite only the readers you choose.

-8. Leave religion and politics off the table.
-You can cause a war in a short amount of time.
-9. Write as much about yourself as you’re comfortable with.
-We want to know you.
-We want to know what your surroundings look like.
-We want to know your own unique sense of humor.
+- Write as much about yourself as you’re comfortable with.
+Readers want to know you.
 But it is up to you at what point you draw the line.